 Basically we all get fed up of listening to the news and hearing about violence and the poor state of the British Economy.
-There are many ways to make Britain great again and a much nicer place for us all to live in.
+This article is how to make Britain great again.
+It is not easy there are no easy solutions to make Britain great again.
+Tough choices need to be made and even tougher policies need to brought in to tackle the rot of British Society and make Britain great again.
+How to make Britain great again is not a cosmetic makeover it is a rebuild up with stronger decision making tackling the toughest issues that face Britain today.
+There are many ways and conflicting opinions about how to make Britain great again and a much nicer place for us all to live in.
 So what is stopping us striving for and achieving a greater Britain in the future.
 Here are some of my thoughts about the things that we could put into place now to make Britain great now and achieve an even greater Britain in the future.

 What is wrong with the British People and why are they such gluttons for punishment.
 Year by year our incomes become diminished through: utility price rises, spurious taxes (Sugar Tax), Rail Fare hikes and; the costs of goods, food and basic services increasing.
 Yet still our pay remains frozen or rises at a significantly lower rate than inflation and yet we still put up with it and muddle through.
 Britain is reverting back to the Victorian times again where we see: charities helping out the poorest sectors of society with a reliance upon philanthropy rather than state policies to support the poorest (which are more often than not the actual cause of the problems), massive rises in homelessness; and the belligerent exploitation of the plight of the poorest by wealthy landlords or unscrupulous employers.
 Most of us have become victims to this predatory behaviour from the wealthier classes either through our working conditions/practices or simply as a result of the all encompassing feedback we all get from Tory policies and their ideologies.
 Many of us are caught in a poverty trap just scrapping by and unable to afford to save to buy a home of our own.
 This simply will not do despite the sham, shallow concern expressed by Prime Minister Theresa May during her ‘JAM’ period, where she tried to convince you that she was concerned but time has revealed this not to be the case.
 This is position for which she has no real concerns for the plight of the exploited at all.
 Instead whole generations are being doomed to exist in this lifestyle: being exploited by low wages, few opportunities, dead end jobs or zero hours contracts.
 The Tories have always insisted that work should pay and they have oft used this as their justification and rallying cry to persecute the poorest unfortunate enough to have to rely on the Benefits System with repeated systematic attacks on the Benefits System in the UK.
 Yet despite this for the majority in low paid employment work simply is not paying nor bringing about any sort of rewards at all that you would associate with the effort required.
 This is not good enough!
 There is really no hope in sight for change: or is there?